AleksandrRogov/DynamicsWebApi/README.md

 select | Array | An Array (of Strings) representing the $select OData System Query Option to control which attributes will be returned. top | Number | Limit the number of results returned by using the $top system query option.

-According to CRM developers ([here](http://stackoverflow.com/a/34742977/2042071) and [here](https://community.dynamics.com/crm/b/joegilldynamicscrm/archive/2016/03/23/web-api-querying-with-expand)
+The following seems to be fixed: ~~According to CRM developers ([here](http://stackoverflow.com/a/34742977/2042071) and [here](https://community.dynamics.com/crm/b/joegilldynamicscrm/archive/2016/03/23/web-api-querying-with-expand)
-$expand does not work for retrieveMultiple requests which is claimed as a bug of CRM Web API.
+$expand does not work for retrieveMultiple requests which is claimed as a bug of CRM Web API.~~
-As well as multi-level expands are not implemented yet.
+Unconfirmed: Multi-level expands are not implemented yet.
 This situation may be changed with the future updates in the platform.
 Please look for the news!

 For complex requests to Web API with multi-level expands use `executeFetchXml` function.